Coledunsby/CDJoystick/README.md

 pod "CDJoystick"
 ```

-Alternatively, you can install it manually by copying the file `Pod/Classes/CDJoystick.swift` into your project.
+Alternatively, you can install it manually by copying the file `CDJoystick.swift` into your project.

 ## Usage (Storyboards)